 - Mix sesame oil, tamari, sriracha and finely chopped scallions to make the marinade.

-- Cut Ahi tuna into a small dice and add it to the marinade.
+- Cut Ahi tuna into a small dice.

 - Heat a few inches of grapeseed oil to 340°F.